Steven-Woodring/Bike_Sharing/README.md

 # Bike Sharing with Tableau
-### Visualizing bike trip data to create a proposal for expansion into new markets
+### Visualizing bike trip data to support a proposal for expansion into new markets

 ## Overview
 As a hypothetical bike-share company, Citibike has experienced success in New York City, and is now considering an expansion into the Des Moines market.
 The following visualizations support the expansion and serve as a proposal to Citibike's shareholders.